Fuze-Store/fuze-store-api-tf/README.md

 ## License

 This project is intended for internal use.
-Please review and update the license as appropriate for your organization.
+Please review and update the license as appropriate for your organization..